OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](octopus-deploy-developer-package.png)

-So if Derek wanted to bring it over, we would first change the release to my release number.
+So if Derek wanted to bring those changes into his sandbox, we would first change the release to my release number.
 Then we would click on the deploy button.

 ![](octopusdeploy-derek-bringing-in-release.png)

 ## Standing up an entire sandbox

 So far we have been focused on a single application, OctoFx.
 I'm willing to bet you have more than one application in your development shop.
 To solve for that, I created a project called `Deploy All The Things`.
-The project's lifecycle only allows it to go to staging.
+The project's lifecycle allows it to go to Development, Testing and Staging, which Development and Testing optional.
 It is intended to be used by tenants with the Person or Team `Tenant Type` tenant tag.

 ![](deploy-all-the-things.png)

 Right now it is only deploying OctoFx.
-In the future, it can deploy other applications, and in the order, they need to be deployed.
+In the future, it can deploy other applications, and in the order they need to be deployed.

 ![](deploy-all-the-things-process.png)